China payroll and tax overview.

 Each city/region has a Tax Bureau and Social Security Bureau that can be contacted for more information.

-Monthly individual income tax contributions in China are paid on the 15th of the following month, except for special months due to public holidays, which the tax bureau will postpone the due date of the tax payment.
+Monthly individual income tax is usually paid by the 15th of the following month except for special months due to public holidays, which the tax bureau will postpone the due date of the tax payment.

 Standard Deduction